ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

-arrows    | boolean | decide whether to plot arrows at particles to show their gradients timeline  | boolean | decide whether to plot timeline of functional value along the flow kern      | function| kernel (see below) dual      | bolean  | decide whether to solve dual problem as well div       | class entr_fnc | entropy function target_name| string  | name of the target measure nu verbose    | boolean | decide whether to print warnings and information compute_W2 | boolean | decide whether to compute W2 dist of particles to target along flow save_opts  | boolean | decide whether to save minimizers and gradients along the flow compute_KALE| boolean | decide whether to compute MMD-reg.
-KL-divergence from particle to target st=42      | int      | random state for reproducibility annealing  | boolean  | decide wether to use the annealing heuristic annealing_factor | int | factor by which to divide lambda tight      | boolean  |  decide whether to use the tight variational formulation line_search| string   | step size choice for the exponetial GD for the tight formulation FFBS       | boolean  | decide whether to use fast FBS for the not-tight problem torch_LBFGS_B | boolean |decide whether to use the torch (and thus GPU) version of L-BFGS-B
+arrows    | boolean | decide whether to plot arrows at particles to show their gradients timeline  | boolean | decide whether to plot timeline of functional value along the flow kern      | function| kernel (see below) primal    | bolean  | decide whether to solve the primal problem dual      | bolean  | decide whether to solve the dual problem div       | class entr_fnc | entropy function target_name| string  | name of the target measure nu verbose    | boolean | decide whether to print warnings and information compute_W2 | boolean | decide whether to compute W2 dist of particles to target along flow save_opts  | boolean | decide whether to save minimizers and gradients along the flow st=42      | int      | random state for reproducibility annealing  | boolean  | decide wether to use the annealing heuristic annealing_factor | int | factor by which to divide lambda tight      | boolean  |  decide whether to use the tight variational formulation line_search| string   | step size choice for the exponetial GD for the tight formulation

 Supported kernels
 ---------------------------